Tshadow999/glucose_monitor/mobile_app/README.md

-# mobile_app
+# Mobile app

 A flutter project.

 ## Features planned:
 - Daily graph, average
 - Notifications if thresholds have been reached.
+- Unit changer (mmol/L or mg/dL)
 - Light and dark modes
-- Unit changer (mmol/L or mg/dL)
 - PDF generator (week or month)